JaimeStill/azure-dev-resources/docs/index.md

 ## Automated Resource Builds

-All of the resources and dependencies specified in this documentation can be retrieved and bundled together into a single directory by executing the [Build-DevResources.ps1](./scripts/Build-DevResources.md) script and passing in a [JSON config file](#json-config-schema).
+All of the resources and dependencies specified in this documentation can be retrieved and bundled together into a single directory by executing the [Build-DevResources.ps1](./scripts/Build-DevResources.md) script and passing in a [config JSON file](#config-json-schema).
 It aggregates the execution of the scripts specified in the sections of this documentation based on the requirements specified in the provided configuration.
 These resources can then be transported to a disconnected network and used to establish or update their related features.

-### JSON Config Schema
+### Config JSON Schema

 > For a comprehensive set of configuration examples, see the [scripts/config](https://github.com/JaimeStill/azure-dev-resources/tree/project-schema/scripts/config) directory in the project repository.

-A [JSON config file](#json-config-schema) that specifies where to store the cached resources (`target`) and provides metadata to the executed sub-scripts (each base property apart from `target`, i.e. - `linux` for caching Ubuntu resources, `npm` for caching npm projects with their dependencies, etc.).
+Specifies where to store the cached resources (`target`) and provides metadata to the executed sub-scripts (each base property apart from `target`, i.e. - `linux` for caching Ubuntu resources, `npm` for caching npm projects with their dependencies, etc.).

 The sub-script base properties are optional.
 If a sub-script base property is provided, all of the properties within its schema are required unless specified below.
 You should provide at least one sub-script base property.